Fiber – Summary Overview

 State/Tribal Match for Special Construction Projects

-Applicants may request additional E-rate discounts to match state funding for special construction projects that meet the FCC’s long-term connectivity goals.
-The E-rate Program will increase an applicant’s discount rate for the special construction charges up to an additional ten percent that match the state funding on a one-to-one dollar basis.
+Applicants may request additional E-Rate discounts to match state funding for special construction projects that meet the FCC’s long-term connectivity goals.
+The E-Rate program will increase an applicant’s discount rate for the special construction charges up to an additional ten percent to match the state funding on a one-to-one dollar basis.

 For additional information, see Additional Discount to Match State/Tribal Funding for Special Construction.